-The peaks of the Serra da Estrela – the highest mountains in Portugal – rise to the southwest of Guarda.
+The highest mountains in Portugal, the peaks of the Serra da Estrela rise dramatically to the southwest of Guarda.
 The range is basically a high alpine plateau cut by valleys, from within which emanate two of the country’s greatest rivers, the Mondego and the Zêzere – the only rivers to begin and end in Portugal rather than crossing the border from Spain.
 The mountains – snowcapped in winter – soon impose themselves upon any approach, while the lower flanks on either side of the range reveal a patchwork of small villages that retain much charm.
-Some Portuguese come to the serra to ski in winter; many more clog the narrow roads in summer looking for picnic space, or wind in convoy up the mountain highway between Seia and Covilhã to park right on top of Torre, at 1993m, the country’s highest peak.
+Some Portuguese come to the serra to ski in winter; many more clog the narrow roads in summer looking for picnic space.
 A network of hiking trails covers the peaks and valleys, though relatively few people take to the paths to explore the region.

 Hiking in the Parque Natural